cop-3014c/Lab-9---Array-Of-Sunshine/README.md

 * `median({1, 2}, 2)` is 1 because it's the average of 1 and 2 and this needs to be rounded down to an integer.
 * You can assume your function will never receive an array like `{3, 1, 2}` as an input because that's not sorted.

-### `void all_stats(const int a[SIZE], int n, int& min, int& max, int& med, int& avg)`

-For this function, writing `const int a[SIZE]` for the argument instead of just `const int a[]` makes the compiler enforce that the size of the input array is equal to the value of the global constant `SIZE`.
-It wasn't needed in the other functions for Part 1, but it's needed for this one.
-(If you're not sure why, maybe you'll understand why after implementing it.)

-**Input:** an array of ints and an int representing how much of the array to look at.
-You can also assume that n is greater than 0 and less than `SIZE`.
-Note that this array doesn't have to be sorted.

-**Function behavior:** The return type is void so the function should not return anything.
-However, it should update the values of the variables given to it as the arguments `min, max, med, avg` to be the value of the minimum, maximum, median, and average of the numbers in the first n elements of the array.
-This function should not modify the values in the array or print anything out.

-Example:
-Calling `all_stats({5, 1, 3, 7, 9}, 5, a, b, c, d);` should result in changes to the following variables:
-* The value of `a` becomes the minimum value in the array, `1`
-* The value of `b` becomes the maximum value in the array, `9`
-* The value of `c` becomes the median value of the array, `5` (because 5 is the middle value when the array is sorted)
-* The value of `d` becomes the average value of the array, `5` (because `(5 + 1 + 3 + 7 + 9) / 5` is `5`)

 ## Write test cases

 Test cases are located in `statistics_test.cpp`.